EnyuPan/TLC-Schedule-Optimization/README.md

     * We could also reduce the number of subjects.
 Study Skills is not typically in high demand and is highly tutor-dependent, and Accounting could be removed since it is mainly limited to the 200 King campus and most math tutors that work at 200 King can also tutor accounting.

 * The desired hours matrix is currently only used in a constraint that requires tutors do not work for more than their desired hours.
 However, the program might assign all available hours to one tutor, and assign no hours to another tutor.
 It might be possible to add a minimum number of hours for each tutor (though this has the risk of making the integer program infeasible) or to integrate the desired hours into the objective function somehow (though it is challenging to decide how to weigh the desired hours against the demand).

+* The budget is currently a single integer representing the total number of hours for all tutors.
+In practice, there may be separate budgets for each subject.

 * The output schedule is formatted in the same way as the availability matrix, with 1's and 0's representing whether a tutor is working at a certain timeslot for a certain subject at a certain campus.
 If a different output format could be more readable (e.g. "Areej: Mon 9 - 11 AM, Wed 11 AM - 3 PM"), then the output section of the program could be revised to account for different formats.